GTB-TBPS/Sample-size-calculator/README.md

-# Sample size calculator for national TB prevalence survey using a Shiny app
+# Sample size calculator for a national TB prevalence survey using a Shiny app

 Sample size calculator based on chapter 5 of the TB prevalence survey handbook v2 is coming soon.